testground/docs/debugging-test-plans.md

 runenv.R().RecordPoint("total_things", things)
 ```

-To see how this works, let's use [ron swanson's classic dilemma](http://adit.io/posts/2013-05-11-The-Dining-Philosophers-Problem-With-Ron-Swanson.html).
+To see how this works, let's use [Ron Swanson's classic dilemma](http://adit.io/posts/2013-05-11-The-Dining-Philosophers-Problem-With-Ron-Swanson.html).

 In the following plan, five ~~philosophers~~ Ron Swansons sit at a table with five forks between them.
-Unfortunately, there is an implementation bug and these Ron Swansons will be be here forever.
-Add some debugging messages using `runenv.RecordMessage` to see if you can straighten this whole thing out \(hint: answer is in the second tab\)
+Unfortunately, there is an implementation bug and these Ron Swansons will be here forever.
+Add some debugging messages using `runenv.RecordMessage` to see if you can straighten this whole thing out \(hint: answer is in the second tab\).

 {% tabs %}
 {% tab title="exercise" %}